All Episodes

 You know, I had COVID defeated that.

-And you know, people talk about suburban women.
+And, you know, people talk about suburban women.

-I think women, women love strength.
+I think women love strength, love strong people.

 You're breaking up on me here.